WangZX2001/EG1311-Catapult-Launcher/README.md

-# EG1311 Autonomous Robot Project
+# EG1311 Catapult Laucher Robot Project

 A self-powered robot designed to navigate an obstacle course and deliver a ping-pong ball over a wall using Arduino and mechanical systems.